kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 **F) Shifting Interpretations**

 - Judge, Joan. *The Precious Raft of History: The Past, the West, and the Woman Question in China*.
 Stanford, Calif.: Stanford University Press, 2008.
-Ch 4-6 (short loan)
+Ch 4-6 (In Library)
 	- C19: No library scan, see Konrad

 **G) In the Event of Women**